imankareem/imankareem/README.md

 - 👋 Hi, I’m @imankareem
 - 👀 I’m interested in Memes and IoT
 - 🌱 I’m currently learning how to survive life.
-- 💞️ I’m looking to collaborate on Linkedin??
-- 📫 How to reach me - snapchat?
+- 📫 How to reach me - LinkedIn??

 <!---
 imankareem/imankareem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.